zynk/llama-fs/README.md

 ## How we built it

 We built LlamaFS on a Python backend, leveraging the Llama3 model through Groq for file content summarization and tree structuring.
-For local processing, we integrated Ollama running the same model to ensure privacy in incognito mode.
-The frontend is crafted with Electron, providing a sleek, user-friendly interface that allows users to interact with the suggested file structures before finalizing changes.
+For local processing, we integrated Ollama running the same model to ensure privacy in incognito mode. ~~The frontend is crafted with Electron, providing a sleek, user-friendly interface that allows users to interact with the suggested file structures before finalizing changes.~~

-- **It's extremely fast!** (by LLM standards)!
-Most file operations are processed in <500ms in watch mode ~~(benchmarked by [AgentOps](https://agentops.ai/?utm_source=llama-fs))~~.
+- **It's ~~extremely~~ slow but accurate!** (by LLM standards)!
+Most file operations are processed ~~in <500ms in watch mode (benchmarked by [AgentOps](https://agentops.ai/?utm_source=llama-fs))~~.
 This is because of our smart caching that selectively rewrites sections of the index based on the minimum necessary filesystem diff. ~~And of course, Groq's super fast inference API. 😉~~ (This was written by AI, can you tell?)

-- **It's immediately useful** - It's very low friction to use and addresses a problem almost everyone has.
+- **It's ~~immediately~~ useful** - It's very low friction to use and addresses a problem almost everyone has.
 We started using it ourselves on this project (very Meta).

 ## What's next for LlamaFS